College Essay Writing Class

 Each summer, the Ed Foundation runs a College Essay Writing Class.

 9:00 am – 12:00 pm

 For Rising 12th Grade Students Only

 Click here to register online and pay by credit card.

 Click here to download the registration form and pay by check or cash.

 Get a head start on your college essay – don’t stress about your college applications once school starts in the fall!
 In this workshop, you will learn some important tools about personal writing for an academic audience.
 We will examine various prompts and then delve into the writing process in order to have a solid working draft by week’s end.
 This is unlike most writing that you’ve done throughout high school and requires that you depict a clear personal voice.
 You want this essay to reflect your truest self!
 Come work in a small group setting with a fun and supportive teacher to discover how to do so!

 About the Teacher

-Kyle Koehler has been teaching high school English in California for the past seven years and taught abroad for two years.
+Kyle Koehler has been teaching high school English in California for the past eight years and taught abroad for two years.
 Teaching personal writing, and specifically the college essay, is one of the things he does best.
 His greatest passion is supporting his students and helping students embark on this academic exploration of self.

 Fees, Payment and Refund Policy: